fedi-libs/apsig/docs/ldsignature.md

 # `apsig.LDSignature`
 ## Overview
-The `LDSignature` class provides methods for signing and verifying Linked Data signatures using RSA keys.
+The `LDSignature` class provides methods for signing and verifying Linked Data signatures 1.0 using RSA keys.
 It utilizes the W3C's security vocabulary and JSON-LD normalization to ensure the integrity and authenticity of the signed documents.

-## Dependencies
-This code relies on the following libraries:
-- `cryptography`: For cryptographic operations.
-- `pyld`: For JSON-LD processing.
-- `multiformats`: For encoding and decoding multibase and multicodec formats.

-## Class: `LDSignature`

 ### Methods